open-education-api/specification/README.md

 ## Community

 The Open Education API is driven by the [Open Education API Working Group](https://openonderwijsapi.nl/#/community/).
 The working group includes representatives of higher educational organizations and suppliers.

+## License

+Copyright (c) 2017-2026 SURF U.A.
+Cooperative <https://surf.nl>.

+See the LICENSE file in the root of this project for license details.